nhejazi/haldensify/README.md

 Benkeser 2018; Coyle et al. 2022; Hejazi, Coyle, and van der Laan 2020).
-Since the generalized propensity score is a key ingredient in inverse probability weighting (IPW) methods, `haldensify` builds on the advances of (**ertefaie2022nonparametric?**) and Hejazi et al. (2022) to provide nonparametric IPW estimators of the causal effects for continuous treatments, which achieve the semiparametric efficiency bound by undersmoothing along a family of HAL conditional density estimators.
+Since the generalized propensity score is a key ingredient in inverse probability weighting (IPW) methods, `haldensify` builds on the advances of Ertefaie, Hejazi, and van der Laan (2022) and Hejazi et al. (2022) to provide nonparametric IPW estimators of the causal effects for continuous treatments, which achieve the semiparametric efficiency bound by undersmoothing along a family of HAL conditional density estimators.

 ------------------------------------------------------------------------